Skip to main navigation Skip to search Skip to main content

 Research interests

-I obtained PhD (Economics) from the University of Newcastle, Australia.
-My research interests span energy economics, environmental economics, neo-institutional economics/political economy, macroeconomics, development economics, international economics, and infrastructure economics.
+Dr Alex Acheampong is an Associate Professor of Economics at Bond Business School.
+He obtained his PhD in Economics from the University of Newcastle, Australia.
+His research interests span energy economics, environmental & climate change economics, neo-institutional economics/political economy, macroeconomics, development economics and finance, international economics, and infrastructure economics.

 Statement for HDR students